openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

    ./benchmark_app -m <model> -d "BATCH:GPU(16)"
    ./benchmark_app -m <model> -d "BATCH:CPU(16)"

-Automatic Batching as underlying plugin configured to other plugins
+Automatic Batching as underlying device configured to other devices
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In thie following examples, BATCH plugin will be configured to another plugin in case of ``tput/ctput mode``.
+In thie following examples, BATCH device will be configured to another device in case of ``tput/ctput mode``.

 .. code-block:: sh